vanessaanckenb/sort-lists-with-comparator/README.md

 </br>

-* Comparing Strings with Colletions.sort - Example A
+* Example A: Comparing Strings with Colletions.sort

 Comparing Strings and primitive types is simple, you just need to use Colletcions.sort(list).